ithinkisam/iteam-interview-app-java/README.md

 The latest version of the Lombok JAR is provided in this project at `/extra/lombok.jar`.

 Getting Lombok working in your IDE can be time consuming if it does not work right away.
-We've provided versions of the `SummaryRecord` and `TradeData` classes with the Lombok dependency removed.
+If you can't get it installed to work with your IDE, we've provided versions of the `SummaryRecord` and `TradeData` classes with the Lombok dependency removed.
 You can find them under `src/main/resources/delombok`.
 Copy the two files to the "domain" package, delete the existing files, and then remove the ".txt" extension.

 ## Overview